 I knew I was in a bad place and after a few months of not really giving a shit about anything I finally went to the doctors.
 I was diagnosed with anxiety, given more medication to try and put on the waiting list for counselling which despite my past I’d never been offered before.

 At the end of 2013 I met Luke.
-It wasn’t an easy start, I was extremely insecure and threatened by everything – I’d never been that person before but my confidence and self esteem had been shattered.
+It wasn’t an easy start, I was extremely insecure and threatened by everything.
+I’d never been that person before but my confidence and self esteem had been shattered.
 Finally after a year I got my counselling, after a few sessions Luke and I moved in together and I moved out of the county.
-Unfortunately this meant that I had to change doctors and effectively start from scratch and go back on the waiting list for counselling.
+Unfortunately this meant that I had to change doctors and effectively start from scratch.
+To go back on the waiting list for counselling.
 I hadn’t felt like it was doing much good anyway so decided against it.

 I read every book on anxiety and depression looking for a miracle cure but I never found one.
-In 2015 Luke proposed and though I was obviously over the moon and threw myself into planning the wedding, I worried about walking down the aisle, saying my vows, the first dance, having pictures taken – all the things I should be looking forward to.
+In 2015 Luke proposed.
+I was obviously over the moon and threw myself into planning the wedding.
+But I worried about walking down the aisle, saying my vows, the first dance, having pictures taken – all the things I should be looking forward to.

 I decided to try hypnotherapy in a bid to cure my anxiety.
-But at £50 a session and a wedding to pay for I only had 4 or 5 sessions before I decided to give up and get back to self management.
+But at £50 a session and a wedding to pay for I only had 4 or 5 sessions before I quit and went back to self management.
 Again, I just wasn’t seeing the results I was desperate for.

-In November, after the wedding I still hadn’t had my results and started making calls to try and find out what was happening.
-A few days later I received my negative results and an apology that a system error meant they’d been misplaced.
-All that prolonged stress and anxiety and I was fine, as everyone told me I would be.
+In November, after the wedding I still hadn’t had my results.
+I began to make calls to try and find out what was happening.
+A few days later I got my negative results and an apology that a system error meant they went missing.
+All that stress and anxiety and I was fine, as everyone told me I would be.

 We went on honeymoon to Australia in December 2016 and I remember feeling so insecure about my body.
 I literally loathed myself.
-I looked at other girls in their swimwear and envied their confidence and just wished I could feel like that about myself.
+Looking at other girls in their swimwear I envied their confidence.
+I just wished I could feel like that about myself.
 I’d spent so long hating myself, wishing I could cure myself.
 And even now, married and on honeymoon in Australia, I still couldn’t find the contentment I was looking for.

 You might also enjoy…Being a mum with anxiety and depression

-Flash forward to May 2017 and we found out we were expecting a baby.
-And for the first time ever I felt a small amount of pride in my body at my growing baby bump.
+Flash forward to May 2017 and we were expecting a baby.
+For the first time I felt a small amount of pride in my body at my growing baby bump.
 Unfortunately it didn’t outweigh the anxiety and after a tricky work situation I found myself signed off on sick for 4 weeks at nearly 30 weeks pregnant with work related stress.

-Due to my history, I was almost convinced I would suffer with post natal depression and like most women having their first child I worried about if I’d be able to do it, how I would raise a child, if I’d be a good mother.
+Due to my history, I was almost convinced I would suffer with post natal depression.
+Like most women having their first child I worried about if I’d be able to do it, how I would raise a child, if I’d be a good mother.
 But because of my anxiety those worries were magnified to ridiculous proportions.
 I just wanted to be better, if not for me – for my baby.